-On Saturday October 12, RED’s Founder, David Lee Windecher, has been invited by friend and President of the State Bar of Georgia, Darrell Sutton, to be the keynote speaker at the 2019 Southern Conference of Bar Presidents where David will be unveiling RED’s groundbreaking online learning restorative justice program.
+On Saturday, October 12, RED’s Founder, David Lee Windecher, has been invited by a friend and President of the State Bar of Georgia, Darrell Sutton, to be the keynote speaker at the 2019 Southern Conference of Bar Presidents where David will be unveiling RED’s groundbreaking online learning restorative justice program.
 As part of his presidency, Darrell Sutton will be leveraging technology to enhance the membership experience of all Bar members.
 This emphasis on utilizing modern technology to increase accessibility and interconnectedness compliments RED’s newest digital curriculum initiative.
 As it currently stands, RED manually implements and administers its curriculum to a group of participants on an annual basis.

-David Lee Windecher, Managing Partner at the Windecher Firm, founded RED in March 2015.
+David Lee Windecher, the Managing Partner at the Windecher Firm, founded RED in March 2015.
 A former juvenile delinquent and gang member, David formed RED with the desire of helping at-risk youths referred to the criminal justice system escape the cycle of mass incarceration and legal oppression.
 RED’s restorative justice program helps youths reclaim personal dignity and gain social mobility through alternative education, mentor support, and community partnerships.

 Since its inception, RED has helped many young men and women reclaim their freedom and restore order to their lives.
 RED offers its restorative justice program out of the DeKalb County Superior Courthouse jurisdiction in Decatur, Georgia.
 The in-person curriculum takes a calendar year to complete.
 While achieving great success, David and the RED team are still not satisfied and believe RED can make a bigger impact on restoring justice and rehabilitating a greater number of individuals within our criminal justice system.
 The next step is leveraging modern technology to scale RED’s positive impact.